 Residential Construction Academy at SPSCC

-13-week certification program launches June 30, offering hands-on training and direct pathways into the construction workforce
+10-week certification program offers hands-on training and direct pathways into the construction workforce

-Olympia, WA — South Puget Sound Community College (SPSCC), in partnership with the Olympia Master Builders (OMB) Foundation, United Way of Thurston County (UWTC), and Pacific Mountain Workforce Development Council (PacMtn), is launching a new 13-week Residential Construction Academy to train and certify the next generation of skilled construction professionals.
+South Puget Sound Community College (SPSCC), in partnership with the Olympia Master Builders (OMB) Foundation and United Way of Thurston County (UWTC), is now offering a 10-week Residential Construction Academy to train and certify the next generation of skilled construction professionals.

-With Washington state currently short 225,000 housing units, the Residential Construction Academy responds directly to a critical labor shortage in the homebuilding industry.
-The program launches June 30, 2025, with an orientation on May 29th.
+With Washington state facing a shortage of 225,000 housing units, the Residential Construction Academy is stepping up to address the critical labor gap in the homebuilding industry.

 Fast Facts: